 <Transition guide> For customers making the switch from the High-performance Embedded Workshop to CS+, we provide a transition guide covering differences in functionality and operations between the High-performance Embedded Workshop and CS+, and procedures for the transition.
 CS+ is an all-in-one package designed as an easy-to-use integrated development environment with a GUI-based interface and extensive pop-up menus.
 Nevertheless, its operation may seem unfamiliar to users accustomed to the High-performance Embedded Workshop so such users may have difficulty locating the functions they need.
 The transition guide is designed to help users avoid such inconveniences as far as is possible.
 Integrated Development Environment for RX Family - Migration to CubeSuite+ (Build) Integrated Development Environment for RX Family - Migration to CubeSuite+ (Emulator)

 [Note] We do not plan to make the High-performance Embedded Workshop compatible with the RX700 Series, the RX64M Group and the RX100 Series.
-The High-performance Embedded Workshop supports RX210, RX220 and RX21A Groups only in RX200 Series.
+The High-performance Embedded Workshop only supports the RX210, RX220 and RX21A Groups of the RX200 Series.

 Want to get started evaluating RX Family products right away?
 Renesas Starter Kits are just what you are looking for.
 They contain all the development environment elements needed for MCU evaluation and initial implementation.
 Since all of the MCU's control signals are output, the board can be connected to the system under development for easy debugging.